 9.2.
 Transport of children

-On local transport services, children travel free of charge according to the age limit defined by regional law or by the relevant authorities (6 years old for Umbria and Campania, 4 years old for Veneto), provided they are accompanied by a paying adult and do not occupy a seat.
+On local transport services, children travel free of charge up to the age limit defined by regional law or by the entrusting Entities, provided they are accompanied by a paying adult and do not occupy a seat.

 9.3.
 Pram transport

 Prams and buggies may be transported free of charge, as long as they are closed and folded.
-Prams may not occupy seats or constitute an obstruction and/or danger to other passengers.
-Prams and buggies must in any case comply with the regulations for luggage transport.
+Buggies may not occupy seats or constitute an obstruction and/or danger to other passengers.
+Prams and buggies must comply with the regulations for luggage transport.

-Prams may only be brought onto vehicles in the open position if they are approved for this type of transport.
-They must be brought on board through the central door, after allowing passengers to alight.
-They must be placed in the designated areas, have their brakes locked, be held by the accompanying person and secured in the manner provided.
-If the designated area is shared, priority use of the aforementioned areas is reserved for passengers with disabilities.
+Buggies may only be carried open in vehicles if they approved for such transport.
+They should be carried through the central door, after allowing other passengers to get off the vehicle.
+They should be stored in the appropriate spaces, with the brakes on, held by the accompanying person and restrained in the prescribed manner.
+If the relevant space is for mixed use, priority use of these spaces is reserved for passengers with disabilities.

 9.4.
 Animal transport